Robocraft: Building a Robot

-The tech tree was added on June 19, 2018, this allows players to get the different parts that they want instead of them being randomly given parts via crates.
+The tech tree was added on June 19, 2018, which allows players to get the different parts that they want instead of them being randomly given parts via crates.
 Players are given the freedom to build and customize their robots in any way they like, as long as it does not exceed their in-game CPU limit (2000).
 The player's CPU limit does not increase as they level up.
 Different chassis and hardware blocks consume different amounts of CPU.
 After a bot passes 2000 CPU it becomes a Megabot, which can only join Custom Games and Play vs AI gamemodes.

 Battle Systems

 The game features a part-based damage system.
 To destroy a robot, 75% of the robot's total CPU must be destroyed.
 When a robot part is damaged, all adjacent parts connected to it are partially damaged as well.
 This damage system model permits complex engineering techniques in the areas of damage distribution and redirection.
 For example, players can use "tri-forcing" and "rod-forcing" to intentionally choose which parts are connected to one another, thereby moving incoming damage to less important parts and allowing the most vital components of a robot to stay alive longer.
 When a robot part is destroyed, such as a weapon or mech leg, that part is disabled until it can be regenerated.
 Players can strategically aim for certain weak points on a robot to disable their weapons or make the robot harder to control.

 Robots have an automatic regeneration ability that repairs them after not being damaged for 10 seconds.
 If a robot is damaged while auto-repairing, the 10-second timer is reset and auto-repairing stops.
 Some gamemodes feature a respawn mechanic, where bots that have been destroyed will be returned to the field of battle.
 When a bot has just respawned, it will have a spherical shield surrounding it which negates any damage done to the bot until it wears off.
 This respawn shield was made to discourage spawn camping.

 The game also has a weapon energy system, which defines how long someone can shoot with their weapons.
 Different weapons consume different amounts of energy per shot.
 If the player's robot does not have enough energy, they must wait for their energy to refill before being able to fire their weapon again.

 Previous versions of Robocraft featured a "Boost" system, which multiplied a bot's stats depending on how it is built.
 Movement parts would increase the speed boost depending on how many of them were used.
-If the bot used most of the 2000 CPU given to the player, it would have its health increased but it's weapon effectiveness would be less, and vice versa.
+If the bot used most of the 2000 CPU given to the player, it would have its health increased but its weapon effectiveness would be less, and vice versa.
 This was removed in an update due to complaints from players of the game.